Friends,

 Where do I go from here, or from Kiev?
 God knows, but I am still thinking and praying.
 At some point I will go west (young man!) to visit our scattered staff and friends in Lutsk, Lviv, and such places.
 I will try again for a visa, but that can take another $500 if I want express service and use the help of an agency to get another voucher!
 And another week or so.
 Worse comes to worse, I will arrange to meet my staff somewhere on mainland Ukraine.
 We will have a retreat.
 No, we will have an advancement party.

 The CIU Center team has been working on reorganizing — well, tweaking the organization, strategy, & roles, and envisioning and creating opportunities.
 They are depressed about the situation with so many friends and students gone, but optimistic about the ministry.
-There are some registration hurdles to be overcome by two of them, counting whose temporary residency will be canceled December 31 and who is not registered in Crimea but in west Ukraine.
+There are some registration hurdles to be overcome by two of them, counting S whose temporary residency will be canceled December 31 and N who is not registered in Crimea but in west Ukraine.

 Through another ministry, Russian Outreach, director Scott LaRue and I are working on potentially mutually beneficial alliances and cooperation.